cmrfrd/Dynamo_Deck/README.md

 ######A dynamic card creator

 ####About
-This library is designed to simulate a deck of cards for games or anything else really that would want to use cards for.
+This library is designed to simulate a deck of cards in memory for games or anything else really that would want to use cards for.

 Using a special JSON instruction template you can create sequences of cards